michaelnordmeyer/jekyll-theme-emojification/README.md

 ## Additional Features

 Some features cannot applied automatically due to how Jekyll integrates remote themes.
-They have to be copied manually.
+They have to be copied manually and are included in the demo repository.

+- Category pages
 - Custom error pages
-- An [in-browser styled Atom feed](/feed.xml) through a feed XSLT, which is automatically applied by the `jekyll-feed` plugin.
+- An in-browser styled Atom feed through a feed XSLT, which is automatically applied by the `jekyll-feed` plugin.
 It educates people about feeds.
-- An [in-browser styled sitemap](/sitemap.xml) through a sitemap XSLT, which is automatically applied by the `jekyll-sitemap` plugin.
+- An in-browser styled sitemap through a sitemap XSLT, which is automatically applied by the `jekyll-sitemap` plugin.
 Probably only the site owner might look at it every once in a while.

 ## Minutiae